pcolladosoto/dvnet/README.md

 We just need to pass a single option: the **absolute** path of a valid JSON network definition.
 We'll also have to name the network: this is the name the Docker daemon will refer to this network as.

+Network definitions might be arbitrarily complex.
+What's more, the address assignment on each subnet is **implicit**, which means you'll know the CIDR block assigned to a particular host, but not necessarily the specific IPv4 address.
+You might also want to check whether your network definition is the one you actually intended to define.
+The best way to check that is to take a look at the links that have been taken into account when instantiating the network.

+All the above information is dumped into a couple of files.
+Assuming your network definition is contained on `netDef.json`, you'll see that after creating the network through `docker network create ...` the following two files will appear in your working (i.e. current) directory:

+1. `netDef.ipaddr`: This file is a JSON document containing the IPv4 addresses assigned to each host and router.
+Bear in mind that as routers belong to several subnets, they'll be assigned one address per subnet: it's okay for them to appear more than once.

+2. `netDef.netg`: This file contains the *edges* (i.e. *links*) in the graph representing the instantiated network.
+Each line contains an initial node name, followed by the nodes they have links to and the number of links.
+The number of links will always be `1`, as these networks aren't modelled as [multigraphs](https://en.wikipedia.org/wiki/Multigraph).
+   The important bit is checking each node has links to each of the nodes we expect them to be connected to, according to the initial network definition.

+These files can be deleted at will: they're not needed at all, they just fulfill an informational purpose.
+Be sure to check them if you find yourself wondering things such as: what IPv4 address did `foo` have?

 After it's brought up, you can check the network exists with: